imkemayer/imkemayer.github.io/content/post/YoungStatS-Launch/index.md

 +++
-title = "YoungStatS blog and webinar" subtitle = "Statistics blog and webinar by Young Statisticians Europe (YSE) supported by FenStatS to promote research in statistics and data science"
+title = "YoungStatS blog and webinar" subtitle = "Statistics blog and webinar by Young Statisticians Europe (YSE) supported by FenStatS to promote research in statistics and data science."

 date = 2020-10-20T00:00:00
 lastmod = 2020-10-20T00:00:00